César Alierta Izuel

 Between 1970 and 1985, he was General Manager of the Capital Markets division at Banco Urquijo in Madrid.
 Subsequently, Mr. Alierta was the Chairman and founder of Beta Capital, which he combined as from 1991 with his post as Chairman of the Spanish Financial Analysts' Association.
 He has also been a member of the Board of Directors and Standing Committee of the Madrid Stock Exchange.

 In 1996, César Alierta became Chairman of Tabacalera, S.A., where he directed the cross-border merger with the French company, Seita.
 The result of this merger was Altadis, where he served as Chairman until July, 2000 when he was appointed Chairman of Telefónica.
 He has been a member of the Telefónica Board of Directors since 1997.
+In July 2000 he was appointed Executive Chairman and CEO of Telefónica, S.A., position he held until 8th of April 2016.

 Among his most recent awards, in June 2010 César Alierta received the Americas Society Gold Medal in New York, in recognition of his important contribution to the growth and development of Latin America.
 Five years earlier, also in New York, Alierta had received "The Global Spanish Entrepreneur" award from the Spain/US Chamber of Commerce.
 This prize was given in recognition of the Telefónica Group's management success which made the company join the NY Dow Jones Global Titans 50 index.